Libre89/Apartment_price_analysis/README.md

 The user can set their own analysis parameters.
 The user can change the selection of cities in the variable 'city_all' and the dispositions of the flat in the variable 'flat_type'.

 # Analysis
+The method of analyzing all available data was employed because the data set was not extensive enough to necessitate sampling.
+This approach ensured that the results are based on the entirety of the available information, thereby minimizing the risk of bias and providing the most accurate and comprehensive insights possible.

+This analysis processed a total of XXX apartments.
+However, some advertisements do not provide the price of the property and have therefore been excluded from this analysis.
+The number of properties analysed and the number of incompletely advertised properties is shown below.

+GRAPH

+Below is a proportionate representation of apartment dispositions in the chosen cities.

+GRAPH

+?SUMMARY STATISTIC